AI as a Partner, Not (Just) a Tool

 Product strategy becomes more data-driven when AI helps me:

-Groom and prioritize backlogs based on user impact
+Groom and prioritize backlogs based on user impact (imagine shorter grooming sessions!)

 Align features to KPIs and product roadmaps